TwicPics/components/documentation/README.md

 depending on which package manager you fancy.

-If you wish to test the freshest, unstable iteration of the package, grab the `next` version:

-- `npm add @twicpics/components@next`
-- `yarn add @twicpics/components@next`

 ## Setup and Usage

 While we recommend going the `ES module` route and use `import` statements, [TwicPics Components](https://www.npmjs.com/package/@twicpics/components) is also backward compatible with `CommonJS` and `require` statements.